-Credit report tradelines that list a member as an authorized user cannot be considered in the underwriting decision, except as follows:
+Credit report tradelines that list our borrower as an authorized user may be considered in the underwriting decision if one of the following exists:

-- Another member in the mortgage transaction is the owner of the tradeline; or - The member provides written documentation (e.g., canceled checks, payment receipts, etc.) that they've been the sole payer of the monthly payment on the account for the prior 12 months.
+- The owner of the tradeline is an applicant on the mortgage transaction; or - The borrower can provide written documentation (e.g., canceled checks, payment receipts, etc.) that they have been the actual payer on the account for 12 months preceding the date of the application.

-If written documentation of the member's monthly payments on the authorized user tradeline is provided, then the payment history - particularly any late payments that are indicated - must be considered in the credit analysis and the monthly payment obligation must be included in the debt-to-income ratio.
+If the authorized user tradeline is considered in the underwriting decision, the payment history must be analyzed and the monthly payment obligation must be included in the debt-to-income ratio.

-An authorized user tradeline must be considered if the owner of the tradeline is the member's spouse and the spouse is not a member in the mortgage transaction.
+An authorized user tradeline must be considered if the owner of the tradeline is the member's spouse even if the spouse is not a member in the mortgage transaction and the monthly payment obligation must be included in the debt-to-income ratio.